muammar/muammar.github.io/content/authors/admin/_index.md

 email: "muammarelkhatib@gmail.com"
 ---

-Muammar is a principal scientist applying machine learning to solve problems in drug discovery at Bristol-Myers-Squibb.
+Muammar is a Principal Scientist in Chemical Informatics and Machine Learning applying data-driven models to solve problems in drug discovery at Odyssey Therapeutics.
 His research interests include machine learning, physical chemistry, and software solutions.

 He is a chemist by training from the University of Zulia in Venezuela and started his graduate studies with a European Master in Theoretical Chemistry